iTwin/itwinjs-core/docs/learning/WriteABridge.md

 ## Execution Sequence
-The ultimate purpose of a connector is to synchronize an iModel with the data in one or more source documents.
+The ultimate purpose of a connector is to synchronize an iModel with the data in one or more source repositories.
 That involves not only converting data but also authorization, communicating with an iModel server, and concurrency control. iModel.js defines a framework in which the connector itself can focus on the tasks of extraction, alignment, and change-detection.
 The other tasks are handled by classes provided by iModel.js.
 The framework is implemented by the BridgeRunner class.
 A BridgeRunner conducts the overall synchronization process.
 It loads and calls functions on a connector at the appropriate points in the sequence.
 The process may be summarized as follows:

 - BridgeRunner: [Opens a local briefcase copy](./backend/IModelDb.md) of the iModel that is to be updated.
 - Import or Update Schema